 What do I do with my tubers once I receive them?

-• The third option would be to pot them up and get them going so they can have a head start when you are ready to plant.
-This isn’t necessary, but if you would like to get them going sooner it is a good option.
+- The another option would be to pot them up and get them going so they can have a head start when you are ready to plant.

 I can’t see an eye.
 Does that mean my tuber won’t grow?

-• Eyes can be very tricky to identify especially when they are still dormant.
-If you are new to dahlias, you can put your tuber in some potting soil, peat moss, or pine shaving and place it in a warm spot (possibly on top of your refrigerator) and it should start pushing an eye within a couple of weeks.
+- Eyes can be very tricky to identify especially when they are still dormant.
+If you are new to dahlias, you can put your tuber in damp potting soil, peat moss, or pine shaving and place it in a warm spot (possibly on top of your refrigerator) and it should start pushing an eye within a couple of weeks.

 How do I plant tubers?